-Some continental climates have more rain than others.
+Some continental climates have more rain and some have less.
 Where there is more rain, there are large deciduous forests.
 Where there is less rain, there are grasslands - huge flat areas with tall or short grasses and some bushes, but hardly any trees.
 Colder continental climates have very cold winters.
 In these places there are coniferous forests.
-This helps them survive deciduous (adj.): trees that lose their leaves in winter coniferous (adj.): trees with leaves shaped as needles (e.g. pine trees).
+This deciduous (adj.) - trees that lose their leaves in winter coniferous (adj.) - trees with leaves shaped as needles (e.g. pine trees).
 They do not lose their leaves in winter